 - Fit reflectors to your bicycle.

-- Make sure your bike has a working white light in front and red rear light.
+- Make sure your bike has a working white light in front and a red rear light.

 The top three safety precautions are: